MuhammadRidha7/Shia-vs-Sunni/README.md

 Abu Bakr and Umar would drink even after it became haram. \
 `Fath ul-Bari, by Ibn Hajar, vol 10, page 37` \
 `Sunan al Kubra, vol 8, page 519` \
-In fact, some Salafi scholars say that drinking is not haram because the sahaba used to engage in it, for example: \
+In fact, some scholars say that drinking is not haram because the sahaba used to engage in it, for example: \
 `Ruh ul-Ma'ani, by Alusi, vol 1, page 509` \
 `Tafsir Qurtubi, vol 3, page 60`